htdbui/SQL4DS/Chapter4.md

 <code class="calibre16">LIKE</code>
  operator that was covered in <a href="c03.xhtml" class="calibre6">Chapter 3</a> to create a new column, which we'll alias
 <code class="calibre16">vendor_type_condensed</code>
-, that condenses the vendor types to just “Fresh Produce” or “Other”:</p>
+, that condenses the vendor types to just ï¿½Fresh Produceï¿½ or ï¿½Otherï¿½:</p>
 <pre id="calibre_link-42" class="calibre15">
 <code class="calibre16">SELECT </code>